hazelcast/hazelcast-cpp-client/README.md

     TypedData result = map.get<int>(3);
 ```

-As you can see in the above code snippet, we are putting `int`, `string` and MyCustomObject to the same map.
-Both the key and value can be of different type for each map.put call.
+As you can see in the above code snippet, we are putting `int`, `string` and `MyCustomObject` to the same map.
+Both the key and value can be of different type for each `map.put` call.

-If you want to use mixed type map with near cache, then you should use the MixedNearCacheConfig class and add config to the ClientConfig using the addMixedNearCacheConfig method.
+If you want to use a mixed type map with near cache, then you should use the `MixedNearCacheConfig` class and add this configuration to the `ClientConfig` using the `addMixedNearCacheConfig` method.
 See the below example:

 ```
    boost::shared_ptr<mixedtype::config::MixedNearCacheConfig> nearCacheConfig(new mixedtype::config::MixedNearCacheConfig("MixedMapTestMap"));
    clientConfig.addMixedNearCacheConfig(nearCacheConfig);
 ```
 Mixed type support for near cache only exists when the in-memory format is BINARY.
-The OBJECT in-memory format is not supported for MixedNearCacheConfig;
+The OBJECT in-memory format is not supported for `MixedNearCacheConfig`.

 The mixed type API uses the TypedData class at the user interface.